 Unique Beers Imbibed

 On the page opposite the title page of Lost Dog (Midnight Ink, 2007) you’ll see the note, “Forthcoming from Bill Cameron: Death With Dignity.”
 I’ve received a number of queries asking, “Will we ever get to read Death With Dignity?”
 The answer is yes.
 Before release, Death With Dignity became Chasing Smoke.

-Bill has more than 30 years experience in print and digital design, with an emphasis on web development, print, photo-compositing, logotypes and typography.
+Bill has 30 years experience in print and digital design, with an emphasis on collaborative web development, print and logo design, and typography. ▶ See some design examples.